 The dish is now done and ready to eat.
 Place the green beans in a cute bowl and serve as a side dish.

 How do you store leftover green beans and almonds?

-If you have any left overs, you can store them in an airtight container.
-They will last about 3-4 days in the fridge.
+If you have any leftovers, you can store them in an airtight container.
+They will last about 3-4 days in the refrigerator.

-I have a bunch of green beans but I don’t want to cook them all.
-Can I freeze and use them later?
+I have a bunch of green beans, but I don’t want to cook them all.
+Can I freeze them for later use?